natlogica/hundred-days/r1-log.md

 Using ktinker to create a flash card app from scratch.
 It keeps track of words that have been learned so that they are not repeated.

 ### R1D32
 Today's work involves email SMTP and the date time modules.
+The app is the "Automated Birthday Wisher."